toppers/hakoniwa-px4sim/drone_physics/README.md

 ### Rotor dynamics

-Each rotor can be modeled as a first-order lag system, in which the rotor angular velocity
+Each rotor can be modeled as a first-order lag system, in which the rotor angular rate
 $\Omega(t)$ is controlled by the duty rate $d(t)$, described as transfer function G(s) eq.(2.48) in the book,